In Uzbekistan, a Chevy on every corner

 ‘RISKY ENVIRONMENT’

 Not every foreign investor has met with success in Uzbekistan.
-Russia’s top mobile phone operator, MTS, which trades on the New York Stock Exchange, has written off $1.1 billion after its Uzbek license was permanently revoked on August 13.
+Russia’s top mobile phone operator, MTS, which trades on the New York Stock Exchange, has written off $1.1 billion after its Uzbek licence was permanently revoked on Aug.
+13.

-Uzbekistan’s State Inspectorate for Communications cited “repeated and systematic” violations when it first suspended the MTS license in July.
+Uzbekistan’s State Inspectorate for Communications cited “repeated and systematic” violations when it first suspended the MTS licence in July.

 “The mobile communications industry is a lucrative source of potential foreign investment to Uzbekistan, and other providers may be hesitant to make investments after seeing what has happened to MTS-Uzbekistan,” GSMA Director-General Anne Bouverot wrote.